-- 1. The Table Extensions are inserted into each side of the Table. - 2.
-When properly installed, the upper face of the Table Extensions are level with the Table, and provide a wider support surface for the workpiece. - Support the workpiece to be level with the table, and so that after the cut is made the cut off pieces will not fall.
-Use sawhorses or other supports (not included) to support longer workpieces. - 4.
-If the workpiece is not level, you will make an unintentional bevel cut in the material.
+- 1. The Table Extensions are inserted into each side of the Table, and locked in place using the Table Extension Knobs. - 2.
+When properly installed, the upper face of the Table Extensions are level with the Table, and provide a wider support surface for the workpiece.
+Each Extension has a stop lever which can be raised to make repetitive cuts. - Support the workpiece to be level with the table, and so that after the cut is made the cut off pieces will not fall.
+Use sawhorses or other supports (not included) to support longer workpieces. - If the workpiece is not level, you will make an unintentional bevel cut in the material.
 If the workpiece is not supported, it will bind the blade and may cause the material to kick back, potentially causing injury.